 We’ve decided to split our battle between the hosts into several categories, comparing their pros and cons alike.

 After all, you want to choose the best web host for your needs, so one may tip the scales depending on what type of website you want to host; we’ll check them out for you so you can get the best insight into which provider to choose.
-Here’s my comparison of GoDaddy vs BlueHost.
+Here’s my web hosting comparison of GoDaddy vs BlueHost.

 Performance: BlueHost VS GoDaddy

 Performance is a brilliant measure of how good a web hosting company really is; after all, you want your website to perform well in terms of speed, reliability, and availability.
 If a web host can’t handle the infrastructure required, or can’t manage it efficiently to run a host of websites, they should be taken off your choice list straight away.

 Firstly, we took a look at each web hosting company’s loading time, pitting one against the other to determine who wins the race.
 Running a speed test is the most efficient way to gain these results using a selection of websites using Dotcom Monitor which allows you to run a single test across multiple locations to gain the most versatile results.

 Running the tests presented some interesting results; BlueHost’s fastest load time was around 1.4 seconds with an average loading time of 3.2 seconds.
 This was a little disappointing to see as most website users will abandon a website if it’s not loaded within 3 seconds, so the results of BlueHost’s average loading time could potentially compromise your customer base.

 Unfortunately, GoDaddy performed rather shockingly, with the best load time of 3.5 seconds; the worst being nearly 17 seconds!
 This kind of performance will not attract customers or viewers to your website, and would certainly sway us away from using GoDaddy if our website is to be reliant on performance speed.